burythehammer/epubscript/Readme.md

-Simple script for moving epub files into their own folders, named after their standard name.
+Simple script for moving files into their own folders, named after their standard name.
+Originally designed to move `.epub` files, but really, can be used for anything.

 See `python test.py` for examples.